sveljko/sveljko.github.io/_posts/2018-09-20-no_ticket_numbers_in_comments.md

 end
 ```

-But, what if another ticket comes in and we need to update this code?
+But, what if yet another ticket comes in and we need to update this
-I think you can guess where this is going... and it's not a good place
+code?
+I think you can guess where this is going... and it's not a
-to go to.
+good place to go to.

 ## From a code POV